pala-software/prestress/docs/developing-prestress.md

    rm .devenv/state/postgres
    ```

-5. To recreate database structure on startup after wipe, you can write the
+5. To recreate database structure you can use `psql prestress_dev` command.
+But
-   database schema in `seed.sql`.
-This can be useful when developing and testing
-   manually.
-But remember to write automated tests too when making making
+   remember to write automated tests too when making making changes to
-   changes to Prestress.
-Remember to reinitialize database each time you modify
-   `seed.sql` (step 4).
+   Prestress.

-   The following example schema can be appended to `seed.sql`:
+   The following example schema applied by running `psql prestress_dev` and
+   pasting it to the console:

    ```sql
    CREATE TABLE document (id SERIAL PRIMARY KEY, body TEXT);
    GRANT ALL ON TABLE document TO anonymous;